ssec/polar2grid/py/polar2grid/doc/source/overview.rst

     A collaboration between the Polar2Grid and PyTroll team will change a majority of the low-level code in future versions of Polar2Grid.
     However, the bash scripts will still be available to provide the same functionality with which users are familiar.
+Polar2Grid terminology such as "frontend" and "backend" is now used interchangeably with the SatPy terminology "reader" and "writer".

 .. only:: not html